hot-glue-for-rails/hot-glue/README.md

 If we have 2 downnested portals and only the default buttons, that uses 10 out of 12 Bootstrap columns, leaving only 2 bootstrap columns for the fields.

-THe layout builder takes the number of columns left and then distributes the feilds 'evenly' among them.
+The layout builder takes the number of columns left and then distributes the feilds 'evenly' among them.
 However, note that order specified translates to up-to-down within the column, and then left-to-right across the columns, like so:

 A D G